derekhe/msfs2020-map-enhancement/.github/ISSUE_TEMPLATE/bug_report.md

 **Log**
 Please provide the logs:
-- Find out "Trouble Shooting" tab and attach the log files
+- Find out "Trouble Shooting" tab and attach all the log files
-- Attach logs from: (INSTALLATION PATH)\resources\extra\nginx\logs

 **Additional context**
 Add any other context about the problem here.